-The undervoltage deivce trips the breaker when its coil is de-energized.
+The undervoltage device trips the breaker when its coil is de-energized.
 The leads of the coil are connected directly to secondary disconnects or to a terminal board.
 Under normal conditions, the coil remains energized and the breaker may be closed.

-"Drop-out" of the armature, with resultant breaker tripping, occurs when the voltage is reduced to less than 60 percent of the rated voltage.
+Dropout of the armature, with resultant breaker tripping, occurs when the voltage is reduced to a value between 30% and 60% of the coil rating.
 An open armature will render the breaker incapable of closing.
-The armature "picks up" and allows closing, if the voltage is 85 percent or more of its nominal value.
-Refer to Table 23, Section 14 for the actual drop out and pick up voltage ranges.
+The armature will "pick up" and allow closing if the applied voltage is 85% or more of the coil rating.
+It may also pick up at a lower voltage.
+Refer to table 25 for pickup and dropout ranges.